opendocsg/slw-judgments-backfill/2001_SGHC_359/report.md

 83\.
 It was therefore not nec essary for me to dec ide on Ms Iyers relianc e on s 76 of the Trade Marks Ac t to establish use of the Opponents CHUNGHWA in Singapore.

 84\.
-I would add that the c ase of Future Enterprises Pte Ltd v Tong Seng Produc e Pte Ltd [1998] 1 SLR 1012 whic h Mr Teo relied on was not applic able.
+I would add that the c ase of Future Enterprises Pte Ltd v Tong Seng Produc e Pte Ltd <span class="citation">[1998] 1 SLR 1012</span> whic h Mr Teo relied on was not applic able.
 The fac ts there were different as the c offee produc ts were produc ed in Singapore for export to Russia.

 85\.
 The question then was whether the evidenc e c onsidered as a whole gave rise to some reputation of the Opponents CHUNGHWA in Singapore.